 Sometimes you need to plant a seed

 If you have a prospective client who may become a big customer, it may benefit you in the long run to make a deal or two that may seem disadvantageous at first glance.
 Maybe you need to throw in a little something extra to sweeten the deal the first time, or maybe you give the customer a one time discount to seal the deal.
 But sometimes that is worth it.
 Once you have a customer, they are more likely to stay with you than go through the trouble of finding a new vendor.
 That doesn’t mean you need to give away the farm.
 But sometimes you need to be creative in order to land contracts.

 The last thing any customer wants is an upsell when they think the deal is done.
 Last minute upsells can come across as underhanded and can break the trust you worked so hard to establish.
 If there is the possibility of additional services the customer can purchase, let them know before they agree to the deal.
 That way there isn’t the perception that you are trying to pull one over on them, or are only concerned with lining the company coffers.
 Remember, it is about providing a service to meet the customer’s needs, not yours.

 The power of suggestion can be a strong one.
 That does not mean you need to be aggressive and overpowering when making sales.
 But sometimes, all people need is a little suggestion before they will make a decision.

 Anyone can become a better salesman

 Some people are born salesmen.
 They have the gift of gab, recognize opportunity, and seem to excel at every chance that comes their way.
-While I can’t guarantee you will replicate their success, I believe anyone can improve their success at sales and marketing.
+While I can’t guarantee you will replicate their success, I believe anyone can improve their success in sales and marketing.
 And I don’t think you need to go to college to learn sales or that you need to read numerous books on “sales techniques.”
-At its base level, being a salesman is about problem solving.
+At its base level, being a salesman is about problem-solving.
 If you can solve the customer’s problem, you can be a successful salesman.